Spread the love

 I recently had the good fortune to travel to Queensland’s Sunshine Coast for work to the family beachside town of Caloundra: city of beaches.
 Located on the southern end of the Sunshine Coast, Caloundra is only 93 kilometres from Brisbane and is situated on the Pumicestone Passage.
 This 35 kilometre long passage separates the area from Bribie Island and the Pacific Ocean to the east.

 Caloundra really is the “city of beaches” with six entirely different beaches all in one place.
 You are seriously spoilt for choice with each beach creating its own unique holiday experience.
+I always enjoy the drive in my Toyota to Caloundra as it has so much on offer.

 But apart from the beautiful beaches there is the spectacular Pumicestone Passage, part of the Moreton Bay Marine Park.
 It is one of Australia’s most important bird and marine habitats on the east coast.
 Home to a plethora of birdlife, as well as populations of dugongs, dolphins, turtles and more species.